Charles J. Burstone: Career

-Dr. Burstone was chairman of Indiana School of Orthodontics in 1961.
+Burstone was chairman of Indiana School of Orthodontics in 1961.
 In 1970, he created Orthodontic Department at University of Connecticut.
 He was the head of the department from 1970 to 1992.
 In 1994, he was appointed Professor Emeritus in the Orthodontic Department.
 He later retired and spent his time at Uconn Health Center.

 Burstone published his first paper in 1959 in Journal of Dental Research.
-In 1961 Dr. Burstone was the first to introduce the photographic occlusogram.
+In 1961, Burstone was the first to introduce the photographic occlusogram.
 He is also known to have developed the segmental Intrusion (orthodontics) arch technique in 1950s.

 Burstone and Legan in their 1980 paper proposed a constructed horizontal line.
 This line is drawn through nasion at an angle of 7 degrees to the SN line.
 They developed this line because of reliability issues with the SN line when one can easily place the sella point up/down which can change the cephalometric measurements.
 This line tends to be parallel to the true horizontal line.
 Burstone also formulated B line which is a line constructed from soft tissue subnasale to soft tissue pogonion.
 He also developed COGS (Cephalometrics for Orthognathic Surgery) analysis for patients requiring orthognathic surgery.

 Burstone created the Beta-Titanium orthodontic wire in 1980 and Chinese Niti wire in 1985.
 He also popularized the segmental-arch mechanics in 1962.
 He developed a T-Loop design for the purpose of space closure in orthodontics.
 He also wrote many papers related to the topic of center of resistance of anterior teeth during various orthodontic tooth movements.

-Dr. Burstone worked with Dr. Ravindra Nanda at University of Connecticut Health Center.
-Dr. Flavio Uribe, current Program Director of the Uconn Orthodontic Department, received the Charles J. Burstone Endowed Professorship in Orthodontics in 2012.
+Burstone worked with Ravindra Nanda at University of Connecticut Health Center.
+Flavio Uribe, current Program Director of the Uconn Orthodontic Department, received the Charles J. Burstone Endowed Professorship in Orthodontics in 2012.
 He died at the age of 86 in Seoul, South Korea.